w3c/automotive-viss2/client/client-1.0/Javascript/README.md

 {"scope":"AAA","token":"BBB"}<br>
 where AAA must be either "VehicleReadOnly", or "VehicleControl", and BBB is replaced by the AGT token.<br>
 If the AGT token is verified as valid, which it is if it comes from the AGT server, the response contains the AT token that can then be used in requests to the Gen2 server.<br>
-To enable testing of access restriction, all signals in the subtree "Vehicle.Body" require a token with VehicleControl scope for write requests, and all signals in the subtree "Vehicle.ADAS" require a token with scope VehicleReadOnly (or VehicleControl) for read requests, and VehicleControl for write requests.<br>
+To enable testing of access restriction, all signals in the subtree "Vehicle.Body" require a token with ReadWrite scope for write requests, and all signals in the subtree "Vehicle.ADAS" require a token with scope ReadOnly (or ReadWrite) for read requests, and ReadWrite for write requests.<br>
-Please see https://rawcdn.githack.com/w3c/automotive/63ebd2f57f847f5a59dd508dbafcad81a2eba280/spec/Gen2_Core.html#filtering for extending requests with queries. <br>
+Please see the <a href="https://github.com/w3c/automotive/blob/gh-pages/spec/Gen2_Core.html">W3C Gen2 CORE spec, Access Control chapter</a> for more info.